Stringy invariants for horospherical varieties of complexity one: Introduction

-This hypersurface appears in \cite{LiendoSuss}.
-We specify the computation of the $E$-function of this example in Section~\ref{s:hypersurface}.
-It will be interesting to find a natural geometric interpretation of the auxiliary function $\omega_X$.

-Our main result can be stated as follows. \begin{theorem} Let $X$ be a $\QQ$-Gorenstein horospherical variety of complexity one with log terminal singularities.
-Consider the combinatorial data $(C,G/H,\DF)$ describing $X$.
+Our main result can be stated as follows. \begin{theorem} Let $X$ be a $\QQ$-Gorenstein horospherical variety of complexity one with log terminal singularities and combinatorial data $(C,G/H,\DF)$.
 Assume that $\Gamma\subset C$ is a dense open subset which does not contain any special point (see Definition~\ref{d:specialpoints}).
-Then the stringy motivic volume is given by
+Then